beshoyabdelmalak/inventory-api/README.md

 - Optimize queries and use indexes where necessary.
 - Implement caching using solutions like Redis or Memcached to reduce database load.

+Documentation:

+- Document the API using OpenAPI Specification